 Val d’Orcia (2004).
 The breathtaking landscapes made of green rolling hills, wheat fields, cypresses, olive oil trees, vineyards and romantic isolated farmhouse surrounded by the nature.
 This is the classic Tuscany everyone known and wishes to visit at least one time in a life.

-- Villa di Cafaggiolo, in Barberino del Mugello, Florence.
+- Cafaggiolo Villa, in Barberino del Mugello, Florence.

 - Villa del Trebbio, in San Piero a Sieve, Florence.

 - Careggi Villa, in Florence.